 - 3.3.3 The Brunel Centre was built in the 1970s by Milton Keynes Development Corporation.
-The Brunel Centre provides a blank elevation to the street and lacks a landmark function.
+The Brunel Centre provides a blank elevation to the street with retail units accessed via an internal pedestrian mall.
 Pevsner states that "Derek Walker (MKDC's Chief Architect) tried to impose the rigorous urban identity he was to realize more fully in Central MK.
 The result is not a great success; the very modest earlier buildings are drained of personality by the forbidding presence of the later ones.
 Instead of a light and airy shopping centre like Central MK's, the Brunel Centre" forms with its "dark and sleekly gasketed glazing, an impenetrable backdrop to the specially-created Stanier Square at the head of Queensway." - 3.3.4 The Brunel Centre was built across the former Bletchley Road (see Figure 8:OS Map from 1925).
 It now creates a barrier which cuts off Queensway from Buckingham Road and the land to the west.